nhcooper123/chameleon-chromosomes/README.md

 Author(s): [Natalie Cooper](mailto:natalie.cooper.@nhm.ac.uk)

-THIS IS A WORK IN PROGRESS!
-Session info to add...

 This repository contains all the code and some data used in the [paper](TO ADD link).

 To cite the paper:
 > Marcello Mezzasalma, Jeffrey W. Streicher, Fabio M. Guarino, Marc E.H.
-Jones, Simon P. Loader, Gaetano Odierna, and Natalie Cooper 2022.
+Jones, Simon P. Loader, Gaetano Odierna, and Natalie Cooper 2023.
 Microchromosome fusions underpin convergent evolution of chameleon karyotypes.
-TBC.
+Evolution.
+In press.

 To cite this repo:
 > Natalie Cooper.
 2023.
 GitHub: nhcooper123/chameleon-chromosomes: code for the paper.
 Zenodo.
 DOI: TO ADD.